Smith James was born in the parish of All Saints in the city of Newcastle upon

 somewhere, George also appears to have acquired the middle name of

-name as being, Thomas Edward James, when it is actually Edward Thomas James,
+name as being, Thomas Edward James, when it is actually Edward Smith James, at

 and the Smith disappeared I have no idea.
 I believe George died in 1911, but I